jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 ## Presentations

+"Self-Ownership and the Duty to Assist," presented at the Philosophy, Politics, & Economics Society Annual Meeting, 2022.

-“You Own Yourself and Nothing Else,” presented at American Philosophical Association Pacific Division Conference, 2021, the Georgetown Institute for the Study of Markets and Ethics (GISME) workshop, 2021, and the Trinity Centre for Justice and Values Works in Progress Workshop, 2021.
+“You Own Yourself and Nothing Else,” presented at the Philosophy, Politics, & Economics Society Annual Meeting, 2022; the American Philosophical Association Pacific Division Conference, 2021; the Georgetown Institute for the Study of Markets and Ethics (GISME) workshop, 2021; and the Trinity Centre for Justice and Values Works in Progress Workshop, 2021.

 "When 'Enough and As Good' is Not Good Enough," presented at the American Philosophical Association Eastern Division Conference, 2021.